Brandel-T/flutter_expenses_app/README.md

 # MoneyBack
 ## Expenses traker mobile appliccation

-`Flutter` & `Dart` 🫀
+`Flutter` 🫀 `Dart`

-`MoneyBack` is an expenses tracker mobile application built with Flutter and Dart.
-With no experience in Flutter/Dart, I took this challenge to get started in this popular framework.
-And I can now say that it was a great and fun experience for me, since a learn a lot.
+`MoneyBack` is a mobile expense tracking application built using Flutter and Dart.
+Having no experience of Flutter/Dart, I took on this challenge to introduce myself to this popular framework.
+And I can now say that it was a great and fun experience for me, because I learned a lot.

 This app supports these features:
 - [x] Camera